Genusbiz/docs/index.md

 ---
-title: Genus App Platform documentation
+title: Genus Apps documentation
-description: Learn how to use Genus App Platform to quickly create, deploy and change customized, no-code, model-driven, line-of-business software solutions.
+description: Learn how to use Genus Apps to quickly create, deploy and change customized, no-code, model-driven, line-of-business software solutions.
 author: jtroset
 ---
-# **Genus App Platform<sup>&reg;</sup> documentation**
+# **Genus Apps<sup>&reg;</sup> documentation**
-Learn how to use Genus App Platform to quickly create, deploy and change customized software solutions.
-The tutorials and articles show you how to use this high-productivity, no-code development platform to build and use line-of-business software solutions.
+Learn how to use Genus Apps to quickly create, deploy and change customized software solutions.
+The tutorials and articles show you how to use this high-productivity, no-code development tool to build and use line-of-business software solutions.

 > [!NOTE]
 > The **Search** box on these docs pages doesn't work on Windows 10 until the search index has been loaded, which currently takes 5-10 seconds.
 Keep these web pages open if you perform repeated searches.
-We are sorry for the inconvenience.

 ## Developers
 * [Overview](developers/overview/index.md)